gw-zhong/MulDeF/README.md

 ![Python 3.8](https://img.shields.io/badge/python-3.8-green)

->Codes for **MulDeF: A Model-Agnostic Debiasing Framework for Robust Multimodal Sentiment Analysis**.
+>Codes for **MulDeF: A Model-Agnostic Debiasing Framework for Robust Multimodal Sentiment Analysis** （Accepted by IEEE Transactions on Multimedia）.

 ## Usage
 ### Clone the repository